Before you start splicing and dicing your data, you need to be sure that you're working with a tidy dataset.

 Folder - these are expandable organizers in bold text in the left-hand panel.
 You can have folders within folders (as many levels as you like).
 You can also put variables into a hidden folder (for example, the Closing Message is not important to the analysis and you can ask for that to be hidden).

-Description - this is more detailed on the variable.
-Typically, it is the question wording.
+Description - this provides more detailed information about the variable.
+Typically, it is the wording of the question.

 Notes - these are other notes on the variable.
 A common use of notes is to describe variable base (eg: "Base: Amongst all respondents").